 The front face has a dip, and the rear face is straight with various holes, both of which accommodate one of the two restraint rods that were used at various times.
-The welded nut arrowed is for the speedo cable clip when OD is fitted, and is on the off-side:
+The welded nut arrowed is for the speedo cable clip when OD is fitted, and is on the right-hand side when facing forwards:

 On the side with the dip 'A' the face of the welded brackets 'B' is angled back, and the front edge of the upper yoke 'C' is flat:

 Conversely the rear face of the welded brackets 'D' is vertical and the rear edge of the upper yoke 'E' is stepped, which with OD apparently gives more space to access the bolts that go into the gearbox: